 In the Jewish Kabbalah the traditional way of viewing the Tree of Life on the physical body is that the left shoulder and arm correspond with Geburah (red sphere), while Chesed (blue sphere) corresponds with the right shoulder and arm.
-The Jewish Kabbalistic way of viewing the Tree of Life is that the diagram maps directly onto us and we are one with it.
-In the Golden Dawn these correspondences are reversed, the view being that one is to turn around and back into Tree of Life diagram.
-The version of the Qabalistic Cross below takes the Jewish Kabbalistic view into account.
-It is suggested to experiment with both ways of drawing out the cross, the one suggested below as well as the Golden Dawn way.
-Either are fine, use what feels best and most effective for you as they are just different ways of viewing the same truth.
+The Jewish Kabbalistic Tree of Life the diagram maps directly onto us and we are one with it.
+In the Golden Dawn these correspondences are reversed.
+The view being that one is to turn around and back into Tree of Life diagram.
+The version of the Qabalistic Cross for Balancing Polarities below takes the Jewish Kabbalistic view into account.
+It is suggested to experiment with both ways of drawing out the cross.
+The one suggested below as well as the Golden Dawn way.
+Either are fine, use what feels best and most effective for you.
+They are just different ways of viewing the same truth.

-In regards to the Qabalistic Cross, the balancing effect it has is intimately related to these three pillars.
-The vertical arm of the cross brings down the Light from the Highest Sephira through the central column down to the center of the Earth.
+In regards to the Qabalistic Cross and Balancing Polarities it is intimately related to these three pillars.
+The vertical arm of the cross brings the Light from the Highest Sephira through the central column.
+It terminates at the center of the Earth.
 In turn the parallel arm extends to infinity on both the left and the right sides.
 The ending has the hands at the center of the Heart balancing the above, below, active and passive polarity while finding the center amidst it all.
 One of the goals of all magic and mysticism is to find balance, peace and harmony.
 Working with the different polarities on the Tree of Life as mentioned above, in conjunction with the Qabalistic Cross, can be very fruitful as a meditation.

 - It is an excellent preparation if you are heading into an environment that you know may have chaotic energy.
 The alignments help to keep your center.